sundeepbassi/quizzy-movies/README.md

 - A start the quiz button, for the user to start the quiz game.

-- A next button this is placed at the bottom of the quiz game cards box and it enables the user to go to the next game.
+- A next button this is placed at the bottom of the quiz game container box and it enables the user to go to the next game.

-- A restart button at the end of the game, is displayed at the botttom of the quiz card and the user can then restart the game.
+- A restart button at the end of the game, is displayed at the botttom of the quiz container and the user can then restart the game.

-- Theses button functions enable the user to remain focused on the quiz.
+- These button functions enable the user to remain focused on the quiz.
 The aim is to enable the user to click once for each action so as to keep the user engaged with the quiz game.

 - In my research into good user experience design I looked at the 3 click rule and the 1 click rule.

 - There is further information in the credits about this.
 I stuck to the 1 click rule because as it is a quiz game I want the user to feel in control with clicking once and not getting frustrated.

 - It will also bring the user closer to their destination as stated in the article in the credits section and in the link below.